 Remember that there are plenty of prompts that can be useful both in an evening journal and a morning journal; and however, any prompt that you used to write in your morning journal should place you in the right frame of mind when looking to the day ahead.

-Finally, if you are looking for specific journal recommendations, then be sure to check out our list of the 20 best journals and journal notebooks.
+If you are looking for specific journal recommendations, then be sure to check out our list of the 20 best journals and journal notebooks.